Image is in two halves. The bottom is an image of the new route

 The route

-This project includes lots of improvements for pedestrians, some changes to improve bus journey times, a new shelter at one stop, and some other changes to make things safer for everyone.
+This project includes 2 improvements for pedestrians, 1 change to improve bus journey times, 2 upgrades to bus stops, and some other changes to make things safer for everyone.

-It will see another section of the city’s agreed bike network improved and extended – providing a safer connection through to Brooklyn shops.
+It will see a section of the city’s agreed bike network improved from the current bike lane trial – providing a safer connection from the Central City through to Brooklyn shops.

 How we got here